kubermatic/docs/content/kubelb/main/tutorials/gatewayapi/_index.en.md

 ### Limitations

-- ReferenceGrants, BackendTLSPolicy are not suported in KubeLB, yet.
+- ReferenceGrants, BackendTLSPolicy are not supported in KubeLB, yet.